All Episodes

 The essence of banking is credit.

-I'm in the uh nightclubs every night.
+I'm in the nightclubs every night.

-Uh when I come out, I like to check in with a couple of favorite hookers on the way home.
+When I come out, I like to check in with a couple of favorite hookers on the way home.

-The f government regulation in this country destroyed the banking industry and destroyed the property market, which are two of the bedrocks of a free society, Steve.
+The government regulation in this country destroyed the banking industry and destroyed the property market, which are two of the bedrocks of a free society, Steve.

-Uh thank you for your call, Steve.
+Thank you for your call, Steve.

-It's uh been great uh talking to you.
+It's been great talking to you.

-I gotta run, I gotta uh we gotta have a rare EIB profit center because we are one of the few rare outposts of functioning capitalism left in the United States, but it was good to talk to you.
+We've got to have a rare EIB profit center because we are one of the few rare outposts of functioning capitalism left in the United States.

-But the US economy is not in a hole because it's insufficiently regulated.
+But the U.S. economy is not in a hole because it's insufficiently regulated.

 We are seizing up.